icopy-site/awesome/docs/awesome/awesome-fp-js.md

 To the extent possible under law, [Christoph Hermann](http://stoeffel.github.io/) has waived all copyright and related or neighboring rights to this work.ttp://creativecommons.org/publicdomain/zero/1.0/)

+To the extent possible under law, [Christoph Hermann](http://stoeffel.github.io/) has waived all copyright and related or neighboring rights to this work.ttp://creativecommons.org/publicdomain/zero/1.0/)

 To the extent possible under law, [Christoph Hermann](http://stoeffel.github.io/) has waived all copyright and related or neighboring rights to this work.